When preparing for a job interview, you should be at the top of your game.

 Sit with a trusted friend or family member and practise your speaking voice and body language.
 Get them to tell you honestly of the impression you give off.
 Do you seem nervous?
 Do you talk too fast?
 Are you speaking clearly and loud enough?
 The more practice, the more confident you’ll be in your interview.

 7. Study your resume

 A good interviewer will have read your resume before your arrival and may even make notes to ask you more questions about what you’ve stated on your resume.
 So make sure you know exactly what is on your resume and be prepared to expand on statements you make in your resume.

 Plan your outfit before the day.
 This not only makes getting ready for your interview easy, but it will help lower your stress if you have your outfit cleaned, ironed and ready to go.
 The last thing you’d want is to spend your last-minute preparation trying on different outfits, washing or ironing clothes in a panic.

 Make sure you know where you’re heading before the day.
 Take a test run of how long it takes to get to your interview and even plan alternative journeys if the unexpected happens.
 It is also crucial to ensure you leave with plenty of time to spare.
 It would be better to get there an hour early and sit in a nearby coffee shop with a book than to turn up last minute in a frenzy.
 Or even worse-late!

 Your interview is a two-way process.
 As well as trying to impress the interviewer, this is also your opportunity to interview the company to see if they’re the best fit for you. – Especially if you’ve been headhunted or approached to apply for the role.

 At the end of the interview, your recruiter will usually ask if you have any questions for them.
-Just as you made time preparing for a job interview, take some time to carefully think about what is it you should know about the company to decide if they’re suitable for you.
+Just as you made time preparing for a job interview, take some time to carefully think about what you should know about the company to decide if they’re suitable for you.